L0wenn/Umi/README.md

 # Umi
-Umi is a new Discord bot made to make your server more alive
+Umi is a Discord bot made for uni project